Disney Channel (Latin America)

-Disney Channel is a Latin American pay television network broadcasting throughout Hispanic America.
-It is based on the eponymous television channel in the United States launched on July 27, 2000 as a premium-label channel, and became a basic pay TV network in 2004.
+Disney Channel is an American-managed Latin American pay television network in Hispanic America.
+It is a regional counterpart of the American channel of the same name and was launched on July 27, 2000, initially as a premium service.
+In 2004, it transitioned to a basic cable network.

-It is available using two different feeds, with various programming schedules and timings.
-It is mostly marketed to children; however, in recent years the range of viewers has expanded to include an older audience.
-Disney Channel is operated by Disney Media Networks Latin America; part of The Walt Disney Company Latin America, both of which are originally from The Walt Disney Company.
+The channel operates two separate feeds with distinct programming schedules and time zones.
+Although primarily marketed to children, its target audience has expanded in recent years to include teenagers and young adults.
+Disney Channel Latin America is operated by Disney Media Networks Latin America, a division of The Walt Disney Company Latin America, which is owned by The Walt Disney Company.